hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

 can use basic or bearer auth for url

 ## call schedule
-the remote can be rate limited, for writes this means not writable if exceeds limits.
+the remote can be rate limited, which means no more than this amount will be queued to run at any one time
-The call times and numbers, and errors, and http codes are stored in the global_state.

-timeout_seconds: is how long the total remote operation can last, regardless if communication is initiated.
 Waiting to connect is hard coded based on uri type

 ## turning off